GitHubTodoOpen/docker-test-runner/README.md

-# Gitlab CI Runner - nvm/rvm
+# Docker image for iGLOO's Gitlab CI Runner

-Docker for test and build projects of  [igloo](http://igloo.be).
+Docker for testing and build projects of [iGLOO](http://igloo.be).

+Available on Docker Hub: `fridus/docker-rvm-nvm`

 ## Features
 - git
+- curl
 - nvm
 - rvm